About Building Additional Survey Content

 For more on building questions and customizing their functions, check out the following pages:

 - Question & Editing Pane Basics

 Qtip: Qualtrics has tons of pre-made demographic questions for you to choose from, including a list of all the countries in the world!

 - Formatting Questions

 - Page Breaks

-- Question Options
+- Question Behavior

 The role of a block is to group multiple questions together inside it.
 In a Conjoint or MaxDiff project, you start out with two blocks: Block 1 and ConjointBlock / MaxDiffBlock.
 You can add survey questions to Block 1, whereas ConjointBlock / MaxDiffBlock has a button you can click to edit conjoint-specific questions or MaxDiff-specific questions.

 Block 1 appears first, so any questions added to it will be asked before the questions pertaining to the specialized analysis.
 This makes it a great place to add demographic or consent questions.
 However, if you want to ask questions after the conjoint or MaxDiff is conducted, you can move this block down.

 You can also delete a block if you have no need for it.
 If there are no questions inside a block, it will never appear to respondents, so deleting it isn’t necessary.

 You can also click Add Block to add a block to that spot in the survey.